openebs/openebs/contribute/design/1.x/jiva/2019152019-jiva-autosnap-deletion.md

        - Requires manual cleanup of snapshots if replicas are restarted while snapshot deletion is in progress by validating the chain and restart is required to rebuild the replica to be on the safer side.

- NOTE: A script is written to delete the given no of snapshots automatically.
-You can find the script [here](https://github.com/openebs/openebs/blob/master/k8s/jiva/snapshot-cleanup.sh)

  b) **Cleanup in background by picking the snapshots with smallest size**: